Financial-ML/Market-Analysis/README.md

 ### Introduction

-Create a Dataset for any symbol in any period of time in Forex market that contain this [features](#Features).
+Create a Dataset for any symbol in any period of time in Forex market that contain this [Features](#Features).

 ### How we do it
-We do it by pulling data from MQL4 in to our CSV file  , the data is pulled using MQL4 build in functions.
+We do it by pulling data from MQL4 in to our CSV file  , the data is pulled using MQL4 build in functions that create our Features.
 ### Setup
 1. Download the code in Dataset [(here)](https://github.com/Financial-ML/Market-Analysis/tree/master/DataSet)
 1. Git in the code and write the number of bars you need.